 In 2002, John Burns recruited Weston Hicks, CFO of The Chubb Corporation, to join Alleghany.
 Weston had extensive experience in the insurance industry, which made him a perfect candidate to execute Alleghany's objective of focusing on the ownership and management of a small group of operating businesses and investments, anchored by a core position in property and casualty insurance.
 Under Weston's direction in 2003, Alleghany acquired RSUI, a specialty wholesale underwriting agency, and transformed it into an integrated insurance company which has produced almost $1 billion in underwriting profits.
 In 2003, Weston oversaw the establishment of Darwin Professional Underwriters, a specialty property and casualty insurance company.
 Darwin experienced tremendous growth and had a successful initial public offering in 2006.
 In March 2012, Weston oversaw the acquisition of Transatlantic Re, a leading international reinsurance organization.

 2003: Alleghany acquires RSUI.

-Weston directed the establishment in 2007 of Alleghany Capital Partners, LLC, an investment group that manages the company’s public equity portfolio and makes private investments in high-potential companies.
+Weston directed the establishment in 2007 of Alleghany Capital Partners, LLC, an investment group that manages the company’s public equity portfolio and oversaw the growth of Alleghany Capital Corporation, a subsidiary that makes private investments in high-potential companies.
 Today, Alleghany is an operating company with approximately $22 billion in assets and ample resources to provide ongoing long-term capital support for prospective acquisitions and investments.